algorithmiaio/api-docs/source/includes/_data.md

 data://.algo/:author/:algoname/perm/:filename
 ```

-If you need to access an algorithm collection from a specific algorithm, you can use the permanent collection.
+If you need to access a collection from a specific algorithm, you can use the permanent collection.
 This allows users to generate output that is saved permanently as a result of running the algorithm.
 Unlike the Temporary Algorithm Collections, the data stored in the permanent is not cleared after one day.

 ### The Simplified Format